2035 Amtrak Connect US Map, Interstate High Speed Rail Funding

 The American Society of Civil Engineers says that we need several hundred billion dollars more in Electric Grid investment for Sustainable Energy.

-We built the Interstate Highway System and International Airports with both parties winning project funds for their voters.
+We built the Interstate Highway System and International Airports with both parties winning project funds for their constituents.
 America can win again by building Sustainable Infrastructure faster in all 50 states to limit project cost inflation.

 In 2024, Generation Y & Z voters can install political leaders to pass the $205 billion/5 Year American HSR Act.
 Based on evidence to date, that amount will likely attract $100 billion/5 years of matching funds from state, county, city, and private sources.